At present, SERV concentrates on:

 Dr Vella was amongst the first vets worldwide to sit the inaugural DABVP examinations in this specialty.
 Dr Vella has gained extensive clinical experience in treating exotic pets having focussed on this field whilst working in the United Kingdom and Sydney.

 Currently volunteering for NSW WIRES (Wildlife Information Rescue & Education Service), Dr Vella is involved in reptile and amphibian rescue.
 He also trains in handling, rehabilitation, foster care and rescue.
 Pets at home include several long-necked turtles.
-When not working, he enjoys family time, gardening and music.

 Dr Joanne Sheen